Meet the Team | November 3, 2021

 It’s National Career Development Month, so let’s talk about how to get into marketing – and why.

 Digital marketing is a hugely diverse industry that can suit people with all sorts of talents and interests.
 From tech-heavy Search Engine Optimisation (SEO) to content and design, the role you choose can be tailored to your skillset and interests.
 If you have a great imagination and a visual eye, creating content could be a good career choice; if you excel with maths and figures, you could be well-suited to PPC (Pay Per Click) advertising, or SEO.
-Whether at an agency or an individual brand, a marketing career is often fast-paced and rewarding, with plenty of room for creativity.
+Whether at an digital agency or an individual brand, a marketing career is often fast-paced and rewarding, with plenty of room for creativity.
+There are many various digital markeing services you can learn and become and expert in.

 So, what does a digital marketing career path look like, how can you get started, and is it the right industry for you?
 We asked our team about their personal journeys to help you find out.